-For our children in Reception we expect them to work on a focussed task for 0.5-1 hour per day.
+For our children in Reception, we expect them to work on a focussed task for 0.5-1 hour per day.

-These focussed tasks will include those that repeat on a daily basis such as practising spellings, reading with an adult, handwriting etc.
+These focussed tasks will include those that repeat daily such as practising spellings, reading with an adult, handwriting etc.